-Read on to book a reservation at some of the top restaurants for outdoor dining in Toronto.
+Read on to discover some of the top spots for outdoor dining in Toronto.

 For guides to the best outdoor dining in cities around the United States, head here.

-Majestic castle-style Casa Loma, a landmarked home and gardens, is the backdrop at BlueBlood Steakhouse, where dining outside means being surrounded by stunning landscaping, historic architecture, and art from the likes of Andy Warhol and Salvador Dalí.
-The Terrace, surrounded by views of the estate’s verdant gardens, is now open for reservations, where diners can enjoy Blueblood’s standard upscale steakhouse fare, from seafood towers and fish entrees to dry-aged beef and plenty of sides.
+Majestic castle-style Casa Loma, a landmarked home and gardens, form the backdrop at BlueBlood Steakhouse, where dining outside means being surrounded by stunning landscaping and historic architecture.
+The Terrace, surrounded by vistas of the estate’s verdant gardens, is now open for reservations, where diners can enjoy Blueblood’s swanky steakhouse fare, from seafood towers and fish entrees to dry-aged beef and plenty of sides.

 The sprawling, industrial, colorful patio at El Catrin in the Distillery District makes this Mexican restaurant one of the city’s most fun for outdoor dining.
 Beyond Mexican favourites such as tacos, table guacamole, and a huge tequila and mezcal selection, find fire pits, tons of plants, and funky mixed furniture for a patio experience that’s one of a kind.